Blue corydoras

 The blue corydoras or Natterer's catfish (Corydoras nattereri) is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
 It originates in coastal rivers in South America, and is found in the Brazil from Espírito Santo to Paraná.

+Etymology

 It is named for Johann Natterer, its discoverer.

+Description

 The fish has clear fins with no pattern.
 The ventrals are light, opaque yellow.
 Highlights seen about the gill plates are green.
 The belly is yellowish.
 It has a pronounced dark stripe along the length of the body.
 General color of the body is light, tending towards yellow.
 Its eyes are gold.
 It will grow in length up to 5.4 cm.

+Habitat

 It lives in a tropical climate in water with a 6.0 – 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 20–23 C. It feeds on worms, benthic crustaceans, insects, and plant matter.
 It lays eggs in dense vegetation and adults do not guard the eggs.

+Aquarium Trade

 The blue corydoras is of commercial importance in the aquarium trade industry.